 I asked ChatGPT to explain what algorithms are used and how they work, and here is its answer:

 This article was written in 2017, but on February 13, 2023, apart from the question above, I also asked ChatGPT to review the article and suggest improvements.
-Overall, it suggested some games after 2015 where AI has beaten humans, the latest technologies, and some minor corrections, which I have used to improve the article.
+Overall, it meant some games after 2015 where AI has beaten humans, the latest technologies, and some minor corrections, which I have used to improve the article.
 It also ended with a rider – “In general, the article provides a general overview of the history and current state of AI, but it would be helpful to take its predictions and conclusions with a grain of caution and seek out more in-depth and reliable sources for further information”.
 I have made minor adjustments to my text based on the feedback.

 Risks with AI

 Government institutions, as well as employers, collect more and more data.
 When combining analytics and AI, it may be possible to identify risky behaviour.
 While this may have some positive effects, there are also risks.
 Many intellectuals are concerned about the potential development of extreme AI.
 There are a lot of valid reasons to worry.
-Some public profiles such as Stephen Hawking, Steve Wozniak, Bill Gates, and Elon Musk have each predicted that strong AI could pose a threat to humanity.
+Some public profiles such as Stephen Hawking, Steve Wozniak, Bill Gates, and Elon Musk have each predicted that strong AI could threaten humanity.
 Philosopher Nick Bostrom has also raised similar concerns.

 While their concerns are probably valid, weaker forms of AI are perhaps already a threat when used by the wrong person.
-While strong AI may take a long time to materialise, there are already indications that AI and Analytics have been used to affect the result of recent elections, including the Brexit referendum and the US presidential election in 2016.
+While strong AI may take a long time to materialise, there are already indications that AI and Analytics have been used to affect the results of recent elections, including the Brexit referendum and the US presidential election in 2016.
 Today’s AI algorithms are not necessarily very intelligent since there are indications that Google’s search engine and Facebook have been manipulated into showing propaganda before the severe news.

 Elon Musk has raised concerns about AI being used to fight wars.
 As the development of artificial intelligence progresses, AI implementations will get more intelligent.
 There may not be one super-intelligence in the world, but many.
-If these are fighting wars with each other’s humanity may undoubtedly be at risk.
+If these are fighting wars with each other, humanity may undoubtedly be at risk.
 However, even now, AI used for the wrong purposes is already dangerous.

 When will AI take your job?